theseatoad/theseatoad.github.io/README.md

 # theseatoad.com

-I write about games and game development.

 https://theseatoad.com

+## Deployment

+I am using webpack and wasm-pack to use wasm on browser.